dev-ardey/AirShield/README.md

       It provides the ability to toggle visibility of hourly and daily weather information.

-🩻Pollution Data:
+🩻 Pollution Data:

       The code includes a new section for fetching and displaying air pollution data, including AQI (Air Quality Index) and various pollutant components.
       It provides a button to toggle the display of pollution data.
       It uses geolocation to retrieve pollution data based on the user's location.

-🪄Button Interaction:
+🪄 Button Interaction:

       The code contains buttons that allow users to interact with the app, such as toggling visibility of specific
       elements.

-⚙️Coordinate Calculations:
+⚙️ Coordinate Calculations:

       It includes functions for calculating bearings between coordinates.